Fee payment deadline is today, May 21. More

 Invoicing of Past Due Accounts

-Past due accounts are invoiced once a semester.
+Past due accounts are invoiced twice a semester.
 Our office will issue invoices to both your Columbus State student email account and your preferred mailing address.
 Upon the date of invoice, you will have 30 days to set up a Payment Arrangement Agreement or 45 days to pay the balance in full to prevent it from being certified to the Ohio Attorney General's office for collection.

 Payment Arrangement Agreements